 Chitranna

-Another tasty rice preparation, Chitranna is a lemon-flavoured rice with vegetables.
+Another tasty and one of the famous dishes of Karnataka, Chitranna is a lemon-flavoured rice with vegetables.
 In some places, Chitranna is made with flattened rice or poha, instead of the traditional rice.
 It is a simple and tasty food that would fill your heart and tummy.
 Usually, the dish is served with a side of papad.

 About Club Mahindra